Plasma polymerization: General characteristics of plasma polymers

-Plasma polymers also contain an internal stress.
+Plasma polymers also contain internal stress.
 If a thick layer (e.g. 1 µm) of a plasma polymer is deposited on a glass slide, the plasma polymer will buckle and frequently crack.
 The curling is attributed to an internal stress formed in the plasma polymer during the polymer deposition.
 The degree of curling is dependent on the monomer as well as the conditions of the plasma polymerization.

 Most plasma polymers are insoluble and infusible.
 These properties are due to the large amount of cross-linking in the polymers, previously discussed.
 Consequently, the kinetic path length for these polymers must be sufficiently long, so these properties can be controlled to a point.

 The permeabilities of plasma polymers also differ greatly from those of conventional polymers.
 Because of the absence of large-scale segmental mobility and the high degree of cross-linking within the polymers, the permeation of small molecules does not strictly follow the typical mechanisms of "solution-diffusion" or molecular-level sieve for such small permeants.
-Really the permeability characteristics of plasma polymers falls between these two ideal cases.
+The permeability characteristics of plasma polymers fall between these two ideal cases.

 A final common characteristic of plasma polymers is the adhesion ability.
 The specifics of the adhesion ability for a given plasma polymer, such as thickness and characteristics of the surface layer, again are particular for a given plasma polymer and few generalizations can be made.